vinland-technology/flict/README.md

 ### Markdown

-Using this format you can create txt, html, pdf and what format pandoc can create from markdown.
+With markdown output you can use pandoc to create output in other formats (e.g. html, pdf).
 Partially supported.

 ### Text